mlocoteta/ti/README.md

-This is my fork for my 2019 Rav4
+This is my fork for my 2019 Rav4.
+Should be good for all TSS2, however, YMMV.

 This adds:
 * TSS2 Distane Button with 3 profiles